awgraves/awgraves/_posts/2018-02-13-aquaponics.markdown

 <br>
 ## Wouldn't this software work for traditional farming methods too?
 Sure!
-I chose to design this for the aquaponics system at [Finca Taino](http://tainofarm.com/) due to the popularity of the crops being grown as well as the shorter growth cycles that result from this special farming method - the quicker the growth the greater the potential volume of output!
+I chose to design this for the aquaponics system at [Finca Taino](http://tainofarm.com/) due to the popularity of the crops being grown as well as the shorter growth cycles that result from this special farming method - the quicker the growth the greater the potential volume of output.
 <br>

 # *See it in action!*